Does Empathy Have A Dark Side?

 It allows us to consider the perspective of others — to put ourselves in their shoes and imagine their experiences.
 From that empathetic vantage point, only good things can come, right?

 Not necessarily, according to author Fritz Breithaupt.
-"Sometimes we commit atrocities not out of a failure of empathy but rather as a direct consequence of successful, even overly successful, empathy," he writes in his his forthcoming book The Dark Sides of Empathy.
+"Sometimes we commit atrocities not out of a failure of empathy but rather as a direct consequence of successful, even overly successful, empathy," he writes in his forthcoming book The Dark Sides of Empathy.

 Listen: The End of Empathy Episode 6 of Invisibilia's Season 5 tells the same story twice in order to examine the questions: Who deserves our empathy?
 And is there a wrong way to empathize?
 Listen here.

-Breithaupt, who directs the Experimental Humanities Lab at Indiana University which, argues that empathy is morally ambiguous capacity, one that can lead us astray if we don't understand its many sides.
+Breithaupt, who directs the Experimental Humanities Lab at Indiana University, argues that empathy is a morally ambiguous capacity, one that can lead us astray if we don't understand its many sides.

-"Empathy is a riddle," says Breithaupt.
-While it can enrich our lives, Breithaupt says our ability to identify with others' feelings can also fuel polarization, spark violence, and motivate dysfunctional behavior in relationships, like helicopter parenting.
+"Empathy is a riddle," Breithaupt says.
+While it can enrich our lives, Breithaupt says our ability to identify with others' feelings can also fuel polarization, spark violence and motivate dysfunctional behavior in relationships, like helicopter parenting.

 Breithaupt, who reviews the cultural and scientific history of empathy in his book, explains that empathy is a relatively new concept.
 The term only emerged in 1909, when it was translated from a German conception of "feeling yourself into a work of art," he says.
-In the last 40 years, it's risen to prominence as evolutionary biologists started to explore its role in shaping the human brain.
+In the past 40 years, it has risen to prominence as evolutionary biologists started to explore its role in shaping the human brain.
 Since then, it's become a core psychological concept, and part of what biologists think makes us distinctly human.

 Since empathy is baked into our very being, Breithaupt argues that we must be aware of the good and bad it can enable.
 NPR's Jonathan Lambert spoke with him about empathy's biological and moral dimensions.